matrix-org/matrix-spec-proposals/proposals/3266-room-summary.md

 Those are the same concerns as on [MSC2946](https://github.com/matrix-org/matrix-doc/pull/2946) or [MSC3173](https://github.com/matrix-org/matrix-doc/pull/3173).

-This API could also used for denial of service type attacks.
+This API could also be used for denial of service type attacks.
 Appropriate ratelimiting and caching should be able to mitigate that.

 ## Unstable prefix